LoganLieou/Chives/src/project_statement/intro.md

 **Deliverable:** Go over what they read last week discuss approaches to the problem.

+### Week 3:

+Discover new datasets, and work on MVP

+**Assign:** Find more data, better data sets, do we have to build our own?

+**Deliverable:** I want to see code completed to a certian extent what do they have so far, each week I want to sort of review what thay're doing.

-### Week 3-6:
+### Week 4-5:

-**TODO** This needs to be specified
+MVP Should be completed maybe start building on this?

-### Week 7:
+### Week 6-7:

 This week participants need to essentially have the project completed at least the MVP targeted a the begining of the project. (there's actually no way this doesn't happen).
+And potentially build on the MVP.
 Additionally work needs to begin on the poster and presentation this week for the symposium.

 **Assign:** Poster and Presentation